What is a Thai Stick?

-This product was popular in the United States in the 1970s & 1980s.
+The Thai Stick was popular in the United States in the 1970's & 1980's.
 Thousands of kilos of marijuana and hash were smuggled into the US at that time.
-Once the supply of the very potent strain of marijuana that is a key ingredient in the Thai Stick dried up, so did the popularity of the blunt itself.
+Once the supply of the very potent strain of marijuana that is a key ingredient in the original Thai Stick dried up, so did the popularity of the blunt itself.

 Materials needed for the Thai Stick

-You will need to gather your materials.
+You will need to gather your materials to roll a Thai Stick.
 There can be some variance in a few of the extra ingredients, but the main materials are pretty straightforward.
 If you want to produce a Thai Stick, you will need the following: Whole Cannabis Buds, cured cannabis leaf, a bamboo skewer, cannabis oil, a hemp wick to hold it together, and some parchment paper.
+Shatter wrap may also be convenient for your Thai Stick.
 Some people also like to add extras like kief or even hash, but it isn’t necessary for your traditional Thai Stick blunt.
 Gather your materials together and get ready to start wrapping.

 How to Put Your Thai Stick Blunt Together

-You will begin to construct your Thai Stick following the procedure below:
+You will begin to construct your Thai Stick following the procedure in the images below:

 To start you will need to gather all of your materials.